nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### The Schedule and Appointment Models

 This section describes the implementation of the models used by the Schedule subsystem for storing and managing `Appointment` objects.
+It starts from the lowest level, and slowly works its way upwards.

 <div markdown="span" class="alert alert-info">